Cherry (The Boys episode): Casting

-The episode's main cast includes Karl Urban as Billy Butcher, Jack Quaid as Hughie Campbell, Antony Starr as John Gillman / Homelander, Erin Moriarty as Annie January / Starlight, Dominique McElligott as Maggie Shaw / Queen Maeve, Jessie T. Usher as Reggie Franklin / A-Train, Chace Crawford as Kevin Kohler / The Deep, Tomer Capone as Serge / Frenchie, Nathan Mitchell as Black Noir, and Elisabeth Shue as Madelyn Stillwell.
+The episode's main cast includes Karl Urban as Billy Butcher, Jack Quaid as Hughie Campbell, Antony Starr as John Gillman / Homelander, Erin Moriarty as Annie January / Starlight, Dominique McElligott as Maggie Shaw / Queen Maeve, Jessie T. Usher as Reggie Franklin / A-Train, Chace Crawford as Kevin Kohler / The Deep, Tomer Capone as Serge Les Saintes / Frenchie, Nathan Mitchell as Earving / Black Noir, and Elisabeth Shue as Madelyn Stillwell.
 It also stars Simon Pegg as Hugh Campbell Sr., Alex Hassell as Translucent, Jennifer Esposito as Susan Reynor, David Andrews as Senator Calhoun, Shaun Benson as Ezekiel, Colby Minifie as Ashley Barrett, Ana Sani as Anika, and Jordana Lajoie as Cherie.
 Laz Alonso and Karen Fukuhara are credited for their respective characters as Marvin T. Milk / Mother's Milk (M.M.) and Kimiko Miyashiro / The Female, though none of them appear in the episode.
 Mike Massaro makes a cameo appearance as an ESPN interviewer for the episode.